 “Like so many blind people, I didn't know how to be blind,” Bryan shared.
 That all changed as he attended college, entered his twenties, and met other blind people who were boldly creating the lives they wanted.

 “Part of my growth was to find blind people who were just living life and living the way they wanted to, going where they wanted, doing what they wanted to do,” Bryan said.

-Now, as CEO of LightHouse for the Blind and Visually Impaired in San Francisco, Bryan makes it his mission to equip others to find the same sense of independence and freedom that he found.
+As the former CEO of LightHouse for the Blind and Visually Impaired in San Francisco, Bryan made it his mission to equip others to find the same sense of independence and freedom that he found.